 The fist three months were a delight!
-I loved the weather, it was so hot not at all like French people had told me about.
-It was a great summer and i even got to visit the South of France.
+I loved the weather, it was just as hot as in LA!
+Not at all like French people had told me about.
+That first summer turned out to be a great one and i even got to visit the South of France.
 It was the perfect weather to wear all my little skirts and dresses.
-Once September arrived it got a little bit more cool but still nothing to complain about.
+Once September arrived it got a little bit more cooler but still nothing to complain about.
 I wondered why my husband kept urging me to buy big puffy jackets at the local marchet every time we went.
-He seemed worried and asked if the owner had turned the radiators on yet.
-November came and i could no longer wear any of my California clothes.
-It was pretty cold but nothing to make me cry until one night.
-The weather channel was wrong, i was sure of that, they were saying it would be _12 degrees in Paris.
-What did that feel like?
-I wondered.
-Feeling it in my bones that night, little by little, as the temperature dropped and dropped the amount of socks i put on added up to five pairs.
-The days were shorter and the temperatures were under 0 degrees after that.
-The sun was gone from then on.
-The sky was always covered with clouds and it rained almost every day.
-The sun would not show it’s sunny face again until around late May next year.
+He seemed worried and kept checking to see if the owner of the apartment had turned the radiators on.
+November rolled in and i could no longer wear any of my California clothes.
+It was pretty cold but nothing to make me cry, that is until one late night while in bed.
+Before that night i had thought that the weather channel had been wrong again, i was sure of that; they were saying it would be -12 degrees in Paris, that seemed crazy for me.

 Cold Wind,Rude People And More